-The Management Committee reports to the Managing Director and is responsible for managing and overseeing non-investment and organisational related matters including ADIA-wide planning, department planning and the ADIA budgeting process.
+The Management Committee reports to the Managing Director and is responsible for reviewing and providing recommendations on non-investment and organisational related matters including ADIA-wide planning, department planning and the ADIA budgeting process.

 7. The owner should set the objectives of the SWF, appoint the members of its governing body(ies) in accordance with clearly defined procedures, and exercise oversight over the SWF's operations.